-Baking bread is a science, and every recipe calls for the same four ingredients for a yeasted bread.
-The key ingredients for a yeasted bread are flour, water, salt, and yeast.
-There can be other ingredients, but most recipes call for these ingredients (Fromartz, 2014).
-Bakers use these four ingredients to quickly communicate a certain ratio in recipes though a system called "Baker's Percent" (The Perfect Load, 2020).
-The yeast's activity is the marker for a good rise in baking bread.
-This commonly is done with a strain of yeast called saccharomyces cerevisiae, more commonly known by the name of baker's yeast.
+Baking bread is a science, pretty much every recipe calls for the same 4 ingredients for a yeasted bread.
+These four ingredients are Flour, water, salt and yeast.
+There can be other ingredients, but most recipes call for these four ingredients (Fromartz, 2014).
+Bakers use these four ingredients in a certain ratio to quickly communicate recipes though a system called "Baker's Percent".
+(The Perfect Load, 2020) The yeast's activity is the marker for a good rise in baking bread.
+This is commonly done with a strain of yeast called saccharomyces cerevisiae, more commonly known by the name of baker's yeast.
 The purpose of this study was to see and measure the activity of the yeast through different additives in the hydration of the water that would be added to the flour to make the dough.
-The baker's percent recipe was 100%/75%/4%/2% while using 150 grams of All-Purpose white flour at the starting point.
+The baker's percent recipe was 100%/75%/4%/2% while using 150 grams of All purpose white flour at the starting point.
 75% is the hydration level of the dough, which in relation to 150 grams of flour, would be a weight of 112.5 grams of the hydration mixture.
-What I wanted for data was to see which additive would create the most activity in the yeast, which would then be measured after being combined and kneaded in containers which were sealed to see how much weight was lost due to the yeast's fermentation to the nearest tenth of a gram.
+This study was to see what additive would create the most activity in the yeast which would be measured after being combined and kneaded in sealed containers which were sealed to see how much weight was lost due to the yeast's fermentation to the nearest tenth of a gram.

-This research project was to see how each of the additives affected the rise of the bread by measuring the weight of the bread at initial time of mixing, sealing the container and taking the weights again every 20 minutes afterwards for a total of 120 minutes to detect how active the yeast was and how much weight change there was in the respective dough.
-The additives for this were selected both for the fact that they are commonly found in households, but also in order to see if the activity of the yeast was more related to easily digestible sugars or changing the pH levels of the dough itself to help the yeast thrive.
-The additives I selected for this were 2% milk, baking soda, brown sugar, honey, vinegar, white sugar, and lemon juice.

-The additives were used in the hydration step as the response variable.
-My hypothesis is that the yeast activity will distinctively change based on the additive added to the hydration water.
-The goal of this experiment was to see what additive was best to increase the yeast's health and therefore its activity.
-Since the activity and health of the saccharomyces cerevisiae can be easily tracked by how much mass is lost from the dough by the activity of the yeast, the weight of the dough was the easiest and most accurate way to measure the health and activity of the yeast in a closed controlled environment.
+The purpose of this research project was to see how the additives affected the rise of the bread by measuring the weight of the bread at initial time of mixing, sealing the container and taking the weights again every 20 minutes afterwards for a total of 120 minutes to detect how active the yeast was and how much weight change there was in the respective dough.
+For this, the additive used in the hydration step is the response variable, my hypothesis is that the yeast activity will distinctively change based on the additive added to the hydration water.
+The goal of this experiment was to see what additive was the best to increase the yeast's activity.